 Writing is a challenge to many people, and yet a gift to others.
 Where do you fall within that range?
 In the middle?
 At the top?
 The bottom?
 No matter where we are on the scale from a writing standpoint, most humans are drawn to stories (real or imaginary), to characters, and to the lives enveloped by conflict.
 Check out this video to explore the “simple truth of writing.” *Disclaimer PG-13 language to follow:

 The screenplay is truly one piece of the movie-making puzzle that is essential before the project can really get moving.
 The screenplay is the foundation.
 There are three types of scripts that are sold & purchased: The standard script, the spec script, and the adapted script.
 Read the R.B.
 Jefferson’s article linked here:

 After reading this short article (linked above), watch (or listen) to any two of the following screenwriters dialogue about their craft.

-Oscar-winning screenwriter Aaron Sorkin discuss the craft of writing for TV and the silver screen in this NPR Story and the CBS News Story.
+Oscar-winning screenwriter Aaron Sorkin discusses the craft of writing for TV and the silver screen in this NPR Story and the CBS News Story.
 Sorkin shares his “7 Rules for Screenwriting” here after the Toronto Film Fest in 2017.
-He also dives into his work on writing the Steve Jobs biopic in this audio interview.
+He also dives into his work on writing the Steve Jobs biopic in this interview: